How To Become A Minimalist In 30 Days

 24. Practice gratitude

-Practicing gratitude will completely switch your mindset, and it is a great reminder to appreciate all the small things in your life.
+And we all know that, but it’s good to be reminded of it.
+Practicing gratitude will switch your mindset, and make you appreciate all the small things in your life.

 25. Exercise/stretch

 Then decide what you would like to do.
-It can be a simple 10-minute stretch, a yoga flow, or a 20-minute bodyweight exercise.
+You can go for a run, do a simple stretch, do a yoga flow, etc.

 26. ‘No complaints’ day